Future, Present, & Past:

 Emilia: Sorry?
 More tea?

 Ursula: No – I mean, yes, that’s a lovely notion, and no that’s not what I meant.
 But why not both?
-Kettle logic, it’s a phrase Freud uses moves that each individually accomplish something performatively, but taken together cancel each other out.
+Kettle logic, it’s a phrase Freud uses, for moves that each individually accomplish something performatively, but taken together cancel each other out.
 “I’m returning your kettle in perfect shape,” “It had a hole in it when you lent it to me,” “I never borrowed your kettle anyway.”

 Orsino: Rock, paper, scissors.